-Delegates are expected to actively contribute to the evaluation process, including if requested, to undertake impact evaluations as part of the completion of the course (failure to do so may incur a charge in line with the cancellation charge).
+All attendees are expected to actively contribute to the evaluation process, including if requested, to undertake impact evaluations as part of the completion of the course (failure to do so may incur a charge in line with the cancellation charge).

-Delegates are requested to complete a HSSCP Training Evaluation Form which will be emailed to them after attending the training session.
+Attendees are requested to complete a HSSCP Training Evaluation Form which will be emailed to them as soon as possible after attending the training session.